 The components browser shows all components that are available for use on your current page.
 These can be dragged to the appropriate location, then edited to add your content.

-When you open the side panel it will slide open from the left side (select the Components tab if necessary).
+When you open the side panel, it slides open from the left side (select the Components tab if necessary).
 When open you can browse through all the components available for your page.

-The actual appearance and handling is dependent on the device type you are using:
+The actual appearance and handling depends on the device type that you are using:

 A mobile device is detected when the width is less than 1024px.
 This can also be the case for a small desktop window.

 Mobile device (for example, iPad)

 The component browser completely covers the page being edited.

 To add a component to your page, touch-and-hold the required component and move it towards the right - the component browser closes to show the page again - where you can position the component.

 The component browser is opened at the left side of the window.